veloce/scalachessjs/README.md

 # scalachessjs

+scalachessjs is a chess library that runs in a webworker, with multi-variants support.

-Port of the awesome [scalachess](https://github.com/ornicar/scalachess) library to JavaScript, thanks to [Scala.js](https://www.scala-js.org/).
+It is based on the awesome [scalachess](https://github.com/ornicar/scalachess) library compiled to JavaScript, thanks to [Scala.js](https://www.scala-js.org/).

+It is currently used in production in the [lichess.org](http://lichess.org) mobile application.
+So you can see a real world usage [on the mobile app repo](https://github.com/veloce/lichobile).

 ## Features